PAEA develops curriculum and resources to help our members address the most pressing issues facing the profession.

 As a part of this review, PAEA hosted a Doctoral Summit in Charlotte, NC in March, 2023.
 PAEA invited over 60 participants including industry leaders, clinicians, students, faculty, and stakeholders from other health professions to inform PAEA positional policy related to the entry-level PA doctoral degree.

 With all that we faced together during the past year and all that is yet to come, we know that communication, transparency, and unity are more vital than ever.
 To that end, we are excited to launch the PAEA Leadership Blog, a channel where Association leaders can speak directly about current topics impacting PA education and the profession.

 PA Title Change: Frequently Asked Questions

 As a component of our commitment to ensure that programs, faculty, and students are provided with the resources necessary to navigate the recently-passed title change initiative, we’ve developed a list of Frequently Asked Questions to help our members better understand how the Title Change is unfolding.

 PAEA has developed the COVID-19 Information Center to give our members a central place to go for the information they need regarding the ongoing pandemic and how it is affecting PA programs, faculty, and students.

-Since the opioid epidemic was first declared a public health emergency by the U.S. Department of Health and Human Services in October 2017, PAEA has implemented four significant federally funded initiatives intended to bolster PA education’s response to the crisis:
+Since the opioid epidemic was first declared a public health emergency by the U.S. Department of Health and Human Services in October 2017, PAEA has implemented three significant federally funded initiatives intended to bolster PA education’s response to the crisis: